We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 The portfolio management dashboard is quite competitive and is gated behind military-grade encryption, which allows it to safeguard the data from internal and external threats.
 The advanced security features and a broader view of the portfolio make CoinStats a great crypto portfolio tracker.
 As an added benefit, users can also earn up to 20% APY on the platform through DeFi liquidity pools.

-That said, beginners might find the advanced features to be somewhat confusing, and the mobile app – even though sleek in design – clutters a lot of information.
+That said, some users might find the advanced features to be somewhat confusing, and the mobile app – even though sleek in design – clutters a lot of information.
 Secondly, while the info provided on the free version is abundant, many of the necessary features are locked behind premium and pro versions.
-Despite this limitation, CoinStats is still our pick for the best crypto portfolio manager that offers an all-in-one application to track and even buy cryptocurrency directly.
+Despite this con, CoinStats is still our pick for the best crypto portfolio manager that offers an all-in-one application to track and even buy cryptocurrency directly.

 Read our full Coinstats review.